Section 508 Compliance Testing: Options & Strategies

 Automated Testing

-Most organizations choose to start the testing process with automated tools like Section 508 compliance software.
-These accessibility testing tools will test your digital content against WCAG success and identify potential issues that might prevent people with disabilities from understanding or operating your website.
+Most organizations choose to start the accessibility testing process with automated tools like Section 508 compliance software.
+These accessibility testing tools will test your digital content against the WCAG success criterion and identify potential issues that might prevent people with disabilities from understanding or operating your website.
 Some compliance software can even apply fixes for specific accessibility issues in real time, streamlining the path to compliance.

 Manual Testing